AstroMatt/astronaut.center/README.md

 # Analog Astronaut Training Center

-Analog Astronaut Training Center was established to promote professional human spaceflight education, experience and culture for upcoming new era of space exploration.
+was established to promote professional human spaceflight education, experience and culture for upcoming new era of space exploration.

 ## You can develop unique skills with us by participating in: